yext/answers-search-ui/README.md

   clearButton: true,                        // optional, displays an "x" button to clear the current query when true
   redirectUrl: 'path/to/url',               // optional, redirect search query to url
   formSelector: 'form',                     // optional, defaults to native form node within container
-  inputEl: '.js-yext-query'                 // optional, the input element used for searching and wires up the keyboard interaction
+  inputEl: '.js-yext-query',                // optional, the input element used for searching and wires up the keyboard interaction
+  searchParameters: {                       // optional, the search parameters for autocompletion
+    // List of fields to query for
+    fields: [{
+      // Field id to query for e.g. c_customFieldName, buildin.location
+      fieldId: "builtin.location",
+      // Entity type api name e.g. healthcareProfessional, location, ce_person
+      entityTypeId: "ce_person",
+      // Optional, if true sections search results by search filter, default false
+      sectioned: false,
+    }]
+  },
 })
 ```